esamattis/subssh/README.markdown

 Subssh is a bare minimal shell for exposing minimal amount of commands for untrusted users.
-Eg. if you want to restrict users access to svn- or git-repositories only.
+Eg. if you want to restrict users' access to svn- or/and git-repositories only.